sbradley7777/emacs.d/TROUBLESHOOTING.md

 ## LSP and Tool Executable Issues

+### Overview

+The configuration uses linters and LSP servers to provide code diagnostics.
+See [LINTING.md](LINTING.md) for the complete list of supported languages and required tools.

+This section covers troubleshooting when tools aren't found or aren't working correctly.

 ### Understanding PATH Search Behavior

-**Overview**:
-The configuration automatically searches for required executables (`pylsp`, `ruff`, `clangd`) in your system PATH.
+The configuration automatically searches for required executables in your system PATH.
 Understanding how this works helps diagnose "command not found" issues.

 **How PATH Search Works**: